PetorSFZ/sfz_tech/README.md

 sfzCore is a base library for SkipIfZero graphical applications, replacing the now deprecated SkipIfZero Common library.
 It aims to provide high quality common components, while still keeping code bloat to a minimum.
 Among other things sfzCore contains:

 * Replacement for parts of STL (allocators, containers, strings, smartpointers, etc) that aim to be simpler, faster and more low-level

 * Instance based allocators used for all memory allocation

 * Matrix, Vector and Quaternion primitives (Designed to also be usable in CUDA device code)

 * Math functions useful for graphics

 * Geometric primitives (AABB, OBB, Spheres, etc) with some intersection tests

 * A simple game loop implementation

 * Some wrappers around SDL to make it more intuitive to handle user input

 * An ini parser

 * Cross-platform IO functions

 * (Optionally) OpenGL wrappers, utilities and shaders

 * (Optionally) Header-only CUDA wrappers and utilities

+## TODO

+This readme is slightly outdated at this point. sfzCore is in the process of making some structural changes.
+The following needs to be updated in the readme:

+* Dependencies using DownloadProject
+* Compiler flags
+* DownloadProject for sfzCore

 ## Building